Hadto note

 A real authoring-quality system should say more than “no contradiction detected.”
 It should be able to flag overloaded concepts, inverse confusion, suspicious hierarchy choices, likely constructor mistakes, and shortcuts that will become expensive later.

-That is the practical lesson here.
+The practical lesson is simple.
 The next quality layer is not just more reasoning.
 It is visible ontology hygiene.

 The next quality layer